What is a family trust and why would I want to set one up?

 Back to top

-Our home is in a family trust and my partner and in-laws are the beneficiaries.
+Our home is in a family trust and I'm not one of the beneficiaries.
 Does this mean I won’t get a share of the house if we separate?

 If the house is owned by a family trust and you are not a beneficiary of the trust, then you will probably not have a claim on the house if you and your partner separate.

-In this situation, if you separate you can apply to the Family Court for a relationship property order.
-The court could order compensation in another form, for example a payment of money.
+If you do separate, you can apply to the Family Court for a relationship property order with regard to the family home.
+The court could order compensation for you in another form, for example a payment of money.
 You will probably need to get legal advice if you are thinking of doing this.

 More about the division of relationship property after separation is on our Relationship property page.